AqwamCreates/DataPredict/docs/API/AqwamCustomModels/QueuedReinforcementNeuralNetwork.md

 # [API Reference](../../API.md) - [Models](../Models.md) - [NeuralNetwork](../Models/NeuralNetwork.md) - QueuedReinforcementNeuralNetwork

-A Queued Reinforcement Neural Network is a neural network that has the capability of reinforcing and back propagate through time.
+A Queued Reinforcement Neural Network (QR-NN) is a neural network that has the capability of reinforcing and back propagate through time.
 This model can be considered as a cousin of Recurrent Neural Networks.

 It works by having a queue system for storing a number of variables.